-Do you want to go back in time and experience a more romantic way of travel?
-To enjoy a few hours of breathtaking mountain views?
-Do you want to see how locals live in some of the more remote and isolated regions of Bulgaria?
-This is possible by getting the last operational Rhodope narrow gauge train line in Bulgaria.
+Do you want to go back in time and experience a more romantic way of travel, to enjoy a few hours of breathtaking mountain views and see how locals live in some of the most remote and isolated regions of Bulgaria?
+This is possible by getting the last operational narrow-gauge railway in Bulgaria.

-Old styled train carriage, slow motion train ride, engine noises and breathtaking views along the way!
-This sounds like a great experience to me!
+It is the incredible combination of the old-styled train carriages, the slow-motion train ride, the rumbling engine noises and the breathtaking mountainous views along the way, which makes riding the Rhodope Narrow Gauge train in Bulgaria such a unique experience!
 You will quickly feel like you are going back in time.
-This is an authentic experience, you can hardly ever encounter in any of the Modern Railway Networks in Western Europe.
+Knowing that this is such an authentic experience, you can hardly ever encounter in any of the Modern Railway Networks in Western Europe makes it even more enticing!
 And I am not saying this only because I am Bulgarian, but I genuinely believe the Rhodope Narrow Gauge Train is worth the experience.

 Highest Train Station

-The highest train station on the Balkans is Avramovo, located at 1267.4 m above the sea level.
-And you know what – the only way getting there is by the Rhodope Narrow Gauge Train!
+Did you know that the highest train station in the Balkans is Avramovo, located at 1267.4 m above sea level?
+What is even more interesting is that the only way to get there is by the Rhodope Narrow Gauge Train in Bulgaria!
 The train stops at the station for a few minutes, and you will get the chance to get off and take a few quick pictures before hearing the signal announcing the train is about to depart.

 This is probably one of the cheapest train rides in Europe.
-One way train ticket from Septemvri to Bansko (my last stop for this trip – check here my travel guide to summer in Bansko) costed 6.10 BGN or approximately €3.
-I was travelling from Sofia (the capital of Bulgaria) and had to change at Septemvri to get the narrow gauge train and I paid 12 BGN/ €6 for the entire train journey.
+One way train ticket from Septemvri to Bansko costs 6.10 BGN or approximately €3.
+I was travelling from Sofia (the capital of Bulgaria) and had to change at Septemvri to get the narrow-gauge train and I paid 12 BGN/ €6 for the entire train journey.
 Probably the best €6 I have ever spent!
+Not only will you get to have an experience of a lifetime, but you will also spend quite a lot of money on transportation.

-It is honestly all about the views!
-As the Rhodope narrow gauge train winds through the mountains, you can gaze out the window and enjoy some of the most picturesque nature views.
+It is not only about the experience, it is all about the breathtaking mountain views as well!
+As the Rhodope narrow gauge train winds through the mountains, you can gaze out the window and enjoy some of the most picturesque natural scenery you can imagine.
 Numerous tunnels and viaducts are part of the scenic route.
-The train makes its way up the mountain and opens panoramic views of high summits in the distance, wide valleys beneath the train line and small streams running through mountain gorges.
+The train makes its way up the mountain and treats its passengers to panoramic views of the granite Pirin summits in the distance, the wide-open valleys beneath the train line and the small streams running through steep gorges.

 Meet Other Travellers

-Sounds interesting and exciting, right?
-Did I manage to convince you to jump on the next train?
-You will not be disappointed!
-To plan better, though, I have prepared three essential tips for getting the Rhodope Narrow Gauge Train.
+Travelling by the Rhodope Narrow Gauge Train sounds like a must-have experience to me?!
+How about you – did I manage to convince you to jump on the next train?
+I bet that you will not be disappointed!
+To plan better, though, I have also prepared three essential tips for getting the Rhodope Narrow Gauge Train in Bulgaria.

 Check the Timetable

-The good news is that the Rhodohope narrow gauge operates every day with four trains in each direction.
-You should check the full timetable here.
-I imagine you will probably be coming from another larger city in Bulgaria – might be Plovdiv or Sofia, so keep in mind the arrival times to make sure you will be able to connect at Septemvri for the Rhodope narrow gauge train.
+The good news is that the narrow gauge railway in Bulgaria operates every day with four trains in each direction.
+There are another 2 trains, however, they only run in the mornings between particular stations.
+I strongly suggest checking the full timetable here before planning your trip.
+If you will be coming from another larger city in Bulgaria, such as Plovdiv or Sofia, you would have to change trains in Septemvir.
+Keep in mind the arrival and departure times to make sure you will be able to catch the next Narrow Gauge train.

 One important thing to know is that you cannot buy train tickets online.
-You can check the approximate prices here but there is no option for online tickets for the Rhodope narrow gauge train.
-If you are travelling form a larger city, you can buy train tickets from your first to your last station.
-Explain to the cashier where you are going – they might not speak English, but they will try to help.
+You can check the approximate prices here but there is no option for getting your Rhodope narrow gauge train tickets in advance.
+If you are travelling from a larger city, you would have to buy train tickets from your first to your last station.
+This means that even if you are travelling from Sofia to Septemvri on one train and then changing trains at Septemvri for the narrow gauge train, your ticket will have to be from Sofia to Septemvri.
+Does that make sense?
+Explain to the cashier where you are going and what your final destination is – they might not speak English, but they will try to help.

 It is Slow

-Something you should remember is that the Rhodope Narrow Gauge Train runs through the mountain, and even if it is only approximately 125 km from the first to the last station, it takes around 5 hours.
+Something you should remember is that the Rhodope Narrow Gauge Train runs through the mountains, and even if it is only approximately 125 km from the first to the last station, it takes around 5 hours.
 The train runs quite slow and there is a number of very small villages where it stops.
-If you don’t have much time and you are in a hurry, I would not recommend getting the Narrow Gauge Train.
-If you just want to enjoy the experience and relax for a few hours, while gazing at some of the most stunning mountain views, this is an experience to be added to your travel list.
+If you don’t have much time and you are in a hurry, I would not recommend getting the Narrow Gauge railway in Bulgaria.
+If you just want to enjoy the experience and relax for a few hours, while gazing at some of the most stunning mountain views, however, this is a must-have experience in Bulgaria to add to your travel list.